alabou/NMOS-MatroxOnly/NMOS With USB.md

 A USB Source resource MUST indicate `urn:x-nmos:format:data` for the `format` attribute and it MUST be associated with a Flow of the same `format` through the `source_id` attribute of the Flow.

-Examples Source resources are provided in [Examples](https://github.com/alabou/NMOS-MatroxOnly/tree/main/examples).

-### Flows

-A USB Flow resource MUST indicate `application/usb` in the `media_type` attribute and `urn:x-nmos:format:data` for the `format` attribute.
-A USB Flow MUST have a `source_id` attribute referencing a Source of the same `format`.

 Let define a `usb_device` object as
 ```
 {